 > Click here for a media waiver form for the State Meet

-All teams and individual photos will be taken at the state competition (this is a change from recent years).
+All teams and individual photos will be taken at the state competition.
 Please see the state meet agenda for details.
-Team and individual photos will be posted on the MATHCOUNTS web site.

 MATHCOUNTS Items at State

 A few MATHCOUNTS souvenirs will be available for students, coaches and parents to purchase at state.
 Please let your students and their parents know so they can plan accordingly money-wise.